simplicitesoftware/documentation/docs/documentation/integration/remote/simplicite.md

 - It allows to update the remote records with CRUD rights
 - Do not use a remote object to make inner join with a local database: data access is not based on SQL but API/REST.

-To configure a remote Simplicité&reg; business object the _Table_ field value must be `service-simplicite`.
+To configure a remote Simplicit&eacute;&reg; business object the _Table_ field value must be `service-simplicite`.

-The configuration of the remote Simplicité&reg; business object is then set in the _Filter_ field as JSON:
+The configuration of the remote Simplicit&eacute;&reg; business object is then set in the _Filter_ field as JSON:

 ```json
 {